Feolius/hell2shape/memory-bank/activeContext.md

 - PHP 8.4+ as minimum version
 - Symfony Console for CLI interface
 - All Node classes are now `readonly` and `final` for immutability
+- Generic visitor pattern with NodeVisitorInterface<R> for extensibility
 - Visitor pattern with double dispatch for Generator
 - KeyQuotingStyle enum for array shape key formatting (NoQuotes, SingleQuotes, DoubleQuotes)
 - List union type threshold: max 3 types before falling back to `list<mixed>`